Manage endpoint security integration plugins for macOS

 Option 1: Check System Preferences

-- On the macOS device, open System Preferences.
+- On the macOS device, click the System Preferences icon on the dock and hold it.

 Under Device (Managed), verify that there's an entry for the profile you created in Jamf Pro is listed.
 For example, an entry may contain the information similar to this: